 For most borrowers, the priority amount is simply a legal formality that has no impact unless you:

-Apply for a second mortgage or caveat: A second lender may want to know how much “space” is left beneath the priority amount, since the first lender gets paid first.
+- •Apply for a second mortgage: A second lender may want to know how much "space" is left beneath the priority amount

-Top up your loan: If your loan increases, the priority amount may already cover the new balance—saving time and legal fees when amending the mortgage.
+- •Top up your loan: The priority amount may already cover the new balance-saving time and legal fees

-Sell your home: When your lawyer arranges to repay your mortgage from the sale proceeds, they’ll ensure only the actual loan balance and accrued interest is paid—not the full priority amount.
+- •Sell your home: Your lawyer will ensure only the actual loan balance is paid-not the full priority amount

 Can You Change the Priority Amount?

-In most cases, the lender will set the priority amount and include it in the mortgage documents you sign.
-However, if you're working with a second lender or want more flexibility, your lawyer can request a variation—although banks don’t always agree.
+In most cases, the lender will set the priority amount.
+However, if you're working with a second lender or want more flexibility, your lawyer can request a variation-although banks don't always agree.

 Final Word: Understand It, But Don't Stress